-Returning to the White House is veteran strategist Anita Dunn.
-Biden turned to her during an especially low political moment in February 2020, giving her broad control of his then-cash strapped presidential campaign as it appeared on the brink of collapse after a disastrous fourth-place showing in the Iowa caucus.
+Biden turned to Dunn during an especially low political moment in February 2020, giving her broad control of his then-cash strapped presidential campaign as it appeared on the brink of collapse after a disastrous fourth-place showing in the Iowa caucus.

-Though he has increasingly expressed anger about inflation, Biden has publicly betrayed few concerns about his party’s fortunes this fall, opting instead for relentlessly positivity.
+Though he has increasingly expressed anger about inflation, Biden has publicly betrayed few concerns about his party’s fortunes this fall. opting instead for relentlessly positivity.

 “I think there are at least four seats that are up for grabs that we could pick up in the Senate,” the president told a recent gathering of donors in Maryland.
 “And we’re going to keep the House.”

 Biden meant Ohio, Pennsylvania and Wisconsin, with potential longer shots in North Carolina or Florida possibly representing No. 4.
 Some aides admit that assessment is too optimistic.
 They say the president is simply seeking to fire up his base with such predictions.
-But one laughed when asked if it was possible that Democrats could pick up four Senate seats.
+One openly laughed when asked if it was possible that Democrats could pick up four Senate seats.

 Biden has traveled more since last fall, promoting a $1 trillion public works package that became law in November, including visiting competitive territory in Minnesota, Virginia, Wisconsin, Michigan and New Hampshire.
 During a trip to Democratic Rep. Cindy Axne’s Iowa swing district, the president declared, “My name is Joe Biden.
 I work for Congresswoman Axne.”

-Bernie Sanders, the 80-year-old Vermont senator who was the last challenger eliminated in 2020, has not ruled out a third presidential bid in 2024 should Biden not seek reelection.
+The 80-year-old Vermont senator has not ruled out a third presidential bid in 2024 should Biden not seek reelection.
 That has revived questions about whether Biden, 79, might opt not to run — speculation that has persisted despite the White House political operation gearing up for the midterms and beyond.

 The more immediate question of Biden’s midterm appeal could be even trickier.
 He campaigned for Democrat Terry McAuliffe in Virginia last November, after winning the state easily in 2020.
 McAuliffe lost by 2 percentage points, a potentially bad omen for the 16 governorships Democrats are defending this fall.

 “We know there are going to be national headwinds, there always are,” Stacey Abrams, the Democratic candidate for governor in Georgia, said recently.
 But she insisted she would be happy to campaign with Biden or top members of his administration: “I welcome anyone willing to lift Georgia up, to come to Georgia and help me get it done.”

-But Democrat Beto O’Rourke, running for governor in Texas, told reporters, “I’m not interested in any national politician — anyone outside of Texas — coming into this state to help decide the outcome of this race.”
+That was a departure from Democrat Beto O’Rourke, running for governor in Texas, who told reporters, “I’m not interested in any national politician — anyone outside of Texas — coming into this state to help decide the outcome of this race.”

-Biden’s overall approval rating hit a new low of 39% last month.
+In the meantime, Biden’s overall approval rating hit a new low of 39% last month.
 Even among his own party, just 33% of respondents said the country is headed in the right direction, down from 49% in April.
 The president’s approval rating among Democrats stood at 73%, falling sharply from last year, when Biden’s Democratic approval rating never slipped below 82%.